Geometaphors/Geometaphors/index.md

 </div>

 <div style="clear: both; margin-top: 30px;">
-  <h4 style="color: black;">Why we need your help!</h4>
+  <h4 style="color: black;"> Whether you've heard it or not. </h4>
-  <p>We need your help to learn about the presence of gendered or sexual language in the geosciences!
-Whether you have heard this type of language or not, your participation in our survey will help us discover what kinds of gendered or sexual language is being said and in which subdisciplines.</p>
+  <p> We need your help to learn about potentially gendered or sexual language in the geosciences!
+Whether you have heard this type of language or not, your participation in our survey will help us discover what is being said and in which subdisciplines.</p>
 </div>